Fabrication Research Season: Online Events

 Live in-conversation on Wednesday 28 April 2021, 6pm

-Artist Thomas J Price discussed recent examples of his work with fabricators, including the use of bronze foundry processes for sculptures such as Reaching Out 2020, installed at The Line, London and Within the Folds (Dialogue 1) 2020, currently at Sculpture Milwaukee, USA.Find out more
+Artist Thomas J Price discusses recent examples of his work with fabricators, including the use of bronze foundry processes for sculptures such as Reaching Out 2020, installed at The Line, London and Within the Folds (Dialogue 1) 2020, currently at Sculpture Milwaukee, USA.Find out more and watch online

 In-conversation Series: Heather Phillipson